Are you looking for a fun and enjoyable way to make money from home?

 If you are thinking about selling homemade cosmetics such as the lovely lip balms and bath bombs listed below, please check local regulations, as well as the rules of the website or marketplace where you want to sell.

 You will usually have to include labeling with full details of potential allergens and so on.
-Some jurisdictions may even require a licence to sell these products, so please do your own research beforehand!
+And some jurisdictions may even require a licence to manufacture and sell these products, so please do your own research beforehand!

 21 easy things to make and sell for money